lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/resnet.md

 Y.shape
 ```

-We also have the option to halve the output height and width while increasing the number of output channels.

 Também temos a opção de reduzir pela metade a altura e largura de saída, aumentando o número de canais de saída.

 ```{.python .input}